Mentoring Program Application (First Round)

 The Lincoln Heights Education Project, Inc. in partnership with Lincoln High School offers a mentoring program and scholarship in which students are selected and mentored until graduation.

-Step 2: Completion of application.
-The student must: (1) fill out the application form, (2) write an essay, (3) obtain a letter of recommendation from a teacher, counselor, administrator, or community person and (4) submit copies of official school transcripts.
+2: Students complete and submit application.
+This includes: (1) fill out the application form, (2) write an essay, (3) obtain a letter of recommendation from a teacher, counselor, administrator, or community person and (4) submit copies of official school transcripts, and (4) complete the online response questions.

 In your essay, please discuss (1) Your personal background.
 This may include barriers you have faced and the lessons learned in attempting to overcome them.
 (2) Your academic plans.
 This may cover your high school plans, college goals and other areas of interest or study.
 (3) Your commitment to your family, friends, school and community.
 This may include specific examples and why they are important to you.
 (4) Your financial situation.
 This may include discussing what a scholarship will mean to you.
 (We recognize that this essay synthesizes other information in this application.)